 Prices range $10 and under.
 20 Jefferson Street.
 For more information call, (912) 235-5651.

 Belford’s is a tried and true establishment that has been stable and reliable in City Market for many years, with its high scale atmosphere and menu.
 You can choose to sit inside with a full view of the kitchen or out on the back patio and watch the passerby in the courtyard.
 Open for brunch (with a complimentary glass of sparkling wine), lunch, and dinner, Belford’s serves many popular dishes, which include the crab cakes, the creole lobster ravioli, and their famous steaks!
 The white chocolate bread pudding and cheesecake are also some of the best in the city, so if you’re looking for a spot to have a nice romantic evening out, look no further.

 Prices range from $31-60.
 315 West Saint Julian Street.
 For more information, call (912) 233-2626.

 Savannah Candy Kitchen

 Savannah Candy Kitchen also has a location down on River Street, but the location on city market tends to be cozier, less crowded, and more tucked away.
 But the same great sweets are still there!
-Get a free praline sample as you walk in the door and watch the big machine twist taffy as you peruse every kind of candy imaginable.
-Some of the most popular items here are the candy apples, homemade peanut butter cups, and of course, the box of pralines you have to buy since you get hooked on the free sample.
+Get a free praline sample as you walk in the door.
+Watch the big machine twist taffy as you peruse every kind of candy imaginable.
+Some of the most popular items here are the candy apples and homemade peanut butter cups.
+Of course, there are the pralines that you have to buy since you get hooked on the free sample.